-You have no idea how many times I have gone on trips and arrived at my destination, took one look inside my suitcase and immediately thought to myself, why did I pack that?
+You have no idea how many times I plan my trip, have gone on vacation and arrived at my destination, took one look inside my suitcase and immediately thought to myself, why did I pack that?
 Sometimes it’s taken until the end of my trip to realize that certain items were still unworn, folded in the bottom of my suitcase.
 What a waste of space and weight!
 The most satisfying feeling is being able to pack everything you need in a carry on and breeze out of the airport without having to wait for your luggage.
 After years of traveling, and lots of trial and error, I have it down to five simple rules.
 So what are you waiting for?
 Start planning your trip to Europe!

 - Check the airline’s size regulations– You don’t want to end up with a bag that they won’t allow you to take on the plane with you and be forced to check it, watching your dreams of not waiting at the baggage carousel fade as your suitcase slides along the conveyor belt into wherever they take the bags.

 - Make lists.
 This may seem obvious, but I like to make very precise packing lists, accompanied by my trip itinerary, calculating how many pieces I need to bring.
 Always bring spare socks and underwear.

 - Roll, don’t fold.
 Most people fold their clothes for packing.
 I have learned through years of packing, unpacking and repacking, as well as Youtube videos posted by flight attendants, that the best way to maximize your space in your suitcase is by rolling your clothes rather than folding.
 Take advantage of every centimeter of space in your bag by putting smaller objects (cosmetics, socks, etc) into plastic bags and putting them in your shoes.